Migrate Exchange to Office 365

 Exchange to Office 365 migration steps with EdbMails

-- See the system requirements for Exchange to Office 365 migration
+- See the detailed list of EdbMails system requirements for Exchange to Office 365 migration.

-- Launch the application, enter the required details and click ‘Login’ or ‘Start Your Free Trial’.
+- Enter the email address & password and click ‘Login’ or ‘Start Your Free Trial’.

 Step 2: Connect to source Exchange server

-- With EdbMails, you can mailboxes, public folders, and perform archive mailboxes from the source Exchange to the target server.
+- EdbMails allows the migration of mailboxes, public folders, and archivemailboxes from the source Exchange serverto the target Office 365 server.

-- Enter the details for the source Exchange server and click the ‘Login’ button.
+- Enter the source Exchange server details and click the ‘Login’ button

-- After successfully logging into the source Exchange server, choose the required option to load the mailboxes.
-You can also load the mailboxes using a CSV file.
+- Select one of the methods to load the mailboxes.
+You can also load mailboxes using CSV files.

 Step 4: Connect to target Office 365 server